bankjaneo/docling-serve/PR_REVIEW_CHANGES.md

 **Issue**: Comment suggested using `--build-arg ENABLE_CUDA=true`, but this argument was never declared or used.

 **Resolution**:
-- Updated build comment to be accurate and helpful
+- Removed unused build argument reference
-- Added reference to Containerfile for CUDA 12.8 builds
+- Simplified build command to: `docker build -t docling-serve:cuda128 .`

 **Files Modified**:
-- `Dockerfile` lines 1-3
+- `Dockerfile` lines 1-2

 ---